victorbiga/engineering-management/README.md

 * [Pareto principle](https://en.wikipedia.org/wiki/Pareto_principle): "for many events, roughly 80% of the effects come from 20% of the causes".
 * [Parkinson's law](https://en.wikipedia.org/wiki/Parkinson%27s_law): "work expands so as to fill the time available for its completion" (Wikipedia).
 * [Parkinson's law of triviality](https://en.wikipedia.org/wiki/Law_of_triviality): "members of an organisation give disproportionate weight to trivial issues" (Wikipedia).
 "A committee whose job was to approve the plans for a nuclear power plant spent the majority of its time on discussions about relatively minor but easy-to-grasp issues, such as what materials to use for the staff bike-shed, while neglecting the proposed design of the plant itself, which is far more important but also a far more difficult and complex task."
+* [Path dependence](https://en.wikipedia.org/wiki/Path_dependence): "how the set of decisions one faces for any given circumstance is limited by the decisions one has made in the past, even though past circumstances may no longer be relevant" (Wikipedia).
 * [Peter's principle](https://en.wikipedia.org/wiki/Peter_principle): "managers rise to the level of their incompetence" (Wikipedia).
 * [Pocket veto](https://en.wikipedia.org/wiki/Pocket_veto): "maneuver that allows a president or other official with veto power to exercise that power over a bill by taking no action" (Wikipedia).
 * [Pre-mortem](https://en.wikipedia.org/wiki/Pre-mortem)